 Our environmental stakeholders include the Environment Protection Authority, Department of Planning and Environment, Department of Primary Industries, the Office of Environment and Heritage and Local Government regarding licensing and compliance issues.

 Environmental inspections, and the resulting Environmental Inspection Reports, are an important proactive tool for ensuring that Roads and Maritime construction and maintenance activities comply with contractual and legislative requirements.

 The Environmental Inspection Guidance Note outlines the purpose of the Environmental Inspection Report and provides guidance on completing its various components.
 Please contact us for further information.

 Environmental incident classification and reporting procedure

-The Environmental Incident Classification and Reporting Procedure ensures that Roads and Maritime has processes in place to:
+- Environmental Incident Classification and Reporting Procedure and

 Contacts and further information

-For general environment-related enquires contact the relevant regional/section Environment Manager:
+For road maintenance and other general environment enquires contact the relevant regional Environment Manager: